 The appointment day finally came, none too soon.
 She arrives early for her 90 minute initial visit, wondering what they would talk about for 90 whole minutes.
 Normally, she would try to get her top two or three concerns out in the allotted 15 minutes, but now she had all this time.
 Oddly the waiting room was not filled with a crowd of people checking their watches.
 The nurse brought her back to an exam room for some final informational review and the standard vital signs.
 This was another reminder of the 10 extra pounds she had collected in the preceding 6 months.
 So far, this seems pretty standard.

-Dr. Functional asks Jill to sit on the exam table to run over a few physical findings in search of more clues.
+Dr. Potter asks Jill to sit on the exam table to run over a few physical findings in search of more clues.
 She expects the usual quick heart, lungs, and belly exam.
-Interestingly, Dr. Functional methodically works down from her eyes, through a detailed exam of her mouth and teeth, then her thyroid, skin stretch, fingernails, joints, skin moisture, a detailed neurologic exam including a tuning form buzzing her joints.
+Interestingly, Dr. Potter methodically works down from her eyes, through a detailed exam of her mouth and teeth, then her thyroid, skin stretch, fingernails, joints, skin moisture, a detailed neurologic exam including a tuning fork buzzing her joints.
 Of course the heart, lung and abdomen received their due attention, but this was definitely more detailed than the usual.